-IDEAL STANDARD puts a focus on the formal and contextual examination with ideas and individuals of the Bauhaus era through six internationally renowned positions in contemporary arts.
-Neither aiming for a historical workup nor a résumé, the project is rather asking, what today is Bauhaus.
-How does Bauhaus’ iconic design influence contemporary sculpture and installation?
-How do artists engage today with imagined ways of future living, with mass production or modernism’s paternalistic historiography?
-How and to what degree have their prefixes changed?
-And are there analogies to be found in contemporary artists’ mindsets and operation modes, that link their practice to Bauhaus’ innovations?
-Speculative and hypothetical in parts, IDEAL STANDARD will bring together a very heterogeneous group of artists and artist collectives, joining in on a discursive context that emerges from the Bauhaus.
+The exhibition is conceived as a platform that involves the public in to an open discourse on "Bauhaus today": How does its iconic design influence contemporary sculpture and installation?
+How do artists today engage with imagined ways of future living, with mass production or modernism’s paternalistic historiography?
+How and to what degree have the(ir) prefixes changed?
+Are there analogies to be found in contemporary artists’ mindsets and operation modes, that link their practice to Bauhaus’ innovations?
+The exhibition brings together a heterogeneous group of artists, joining in on a discursive context that emerges from the Bauhaus.

 - Teenagers/Young adults,

 - Tuesday: —